Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 It’s sent out to newsletter subscribers automatically.

-This is one of the easiest ways to tackle email marketing.
+This is one of the easiest and best ways to tackle email marketing.

 Search engine marketing